The Island of Sea Women

 The Island of Sea Women is a 2019 historical novel written by American author Lisa See.
 Set on the Korean island of Jeju, the novel tells the story of a friendship between Mi-ja, the daughter of a Japanese collaborator, and Young-Sook, the heir apparent in a family of haenyeo.
 Throughout the decades from Japanese rule to the modern era, the two become close but find their relationship strained as a result of their backgrounds.

-See researched Haenyo during visit to South Korea for her next novel.
+See researched haenyo and visited South Korea to interview some of the women divers for the novel.

 Plot summary

 The story alternates between five historical parts narrated from Young-Sook's point of view and interludes set in 2008, where an older Young Sook meets Mija's descendants.
 The primary characters are haenyeo, all-female free divers who harvest sea creatures such as abalone and sea urchins from the ocean floor.
 The women are the primary providers who control the money, but their husbands still inherit land and perform ancestor worship.

 Young Sook and Mija are lifelong friends who live on the volcanic island of Jeju, in the village of Hado.
 From 1910 to 1945, Korea was brutally ruled by Japan, and Koreans who worked for the colonial government were known as collaborators.
 Young-Sook is the daughter of a respected haenyeo chief while Mija is the orphaned daughter of a collaborator.
 As a result, Mija is seen as an outcast and abused by her aunt and uncle.
 Young-sook's mother takes her on as a surrogate daughter, letting her dive with their haenyeo collective, and the two become best friends.

 In 1938, on their first dive, fifteen-year-old Young-Sook gets into an accident with Yu-ri, the daughter of her mother's best friend Do-saeng.
 Yu-ri greedily chases after octopus and is nearly killed; after being in a coma for weeks, she can no longer speak or function independently.
 Young-sook feels guilty and thinks that Do-saeng holds her responsible.
 Young-sook's mother is shaken by the accident; when Young-sook captures her first abalone, her mother becomes caught underwater and drowns.

 Do-saeng becomes chief of the collective and treats Young-sook coldly.
 Now the primary breadwinner for her family, Young-sook travels abroad to dive; Mi-ja always accompanies her.
 In 1944, the pair return home ready for marriage.
 On the deck, they meet Sang-mun, a wealthy and handsome Korean man whose father is a collaborator.
 Young-sook is immediately smitten with him, but he is more interested in Mi-ja.
 Mi-ja suddenly becomes afraid and withdrawn, while Young-sook is distraught to discover that two of her brothers were conscripted by the Japanese army and her father is an alcoholic.